whearne/Death-in-India-Python/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ### Acknowledgments
-- This project utilizes the pandas library for data processing.
+- This project utilises the pandas library for data processing.
-- Visualizations are created using matplotlib and seaborn.
+- Visualisations are created using matplotlib and seaborn.